Main List of Projects

 Plants, including those used to produce seed oils, tend to store more deuterium in their cellular structures, particularly in their fruits and seeds.

-This also explains why grass fed beef and dairy and free range chickens and eggs have much less deuterium than grain fed beef and chicken.
+This also explains why grass fed beef, dairy, and free range chickens and eggs have much less deuterium than grain fed beef and chicken.

-And while green leafy vegetables have much less sugar than seeds and vegetables, they also contain much less deuterium.
+And while green leafy vegetables (kale, collard greens, ...) have much less sugar than seeds and vegetables, they also contain much less deuterium, and are high in antioxidants.

 This makes greens the only choice for fiber.